Social stigma of obesity: Language and identity

-Preference regarding language varies widely amongst overweight individuals, though there is some consensus on generally unaccepted terms.

-Person first language is not ubiquitous among fat acceptance movements, and in fact people view it as an “inherent adverse judgment.”
-Those who promote person-first language, i.e. using terminology such as a person with obesity, seem to have done so without consultation in fat activist groups.
-Critics of person-first language cite problems with the desire to separate a person from that characteristic, as separating it implies that there is something wrong with being overweight, which contributes to further stigma.
-Furthermore, person-first language contributes to the medicalization of obesity, as the language is commonly used when referring to disease.
+The fat acceptance movement often uses the adjective "fat" and neologisms like "infinifat" as a reclaimed word.
+Preferences regarding terminology and descriptions vary, however, with common disagreements revolving around which words to use (e.g. "fat", "overweight", "obese"/"obesity", "of size"), the use of person-first language (e.g. "a person with obesity"), the use of medicalized terminology, and the avoidance of stigma.

+Person-first language

+Person-first language, which emerged from some disability advocacy groups, has the ostensible goal of treating a person independently of a trait.
+However, it also has the consequence of treating that trait as "toxic" abnormality which should be "fixed" to achieve normalcy, and which due to its inherent negativity must be talked about in a special, careful way, rather than used as a simple "benign" descriptor.
+Critics believe that because such a formulation necessarily begins from the assumption that there is something wrong with being overweight, it contributes to further stigma.
+Furthermore, person-first language can contribute to the medicalization of obesity, as this is the language commonly used when referring to disease.
+This may explain why person-first language is favored more often by those working in the obesity field (and therefore seeking medical "fixes") than by other groups.
+Advocacy groups have criticized a top-down approach whereby proponents of person-first language claim to speak for all, whereas in reality it is not the preferred terminology of many in the fat-acceptance movement.

+Descriptions and terminology

-The term "fat" appears to result in more stigma and judgement from the broader community.
-Various studies of overweight people seeking weight loss as well as a semantics study of varied terminology used to describe an overweight individual conclude that using the word fat elicits a negative reaction from people already critical of obesity.
-Regarding other terms, "obesity" was found in one study to be equally as undesirable as "fat" when considering language preferences of overweight individuals.
+Various studies of overweight people seeking weight loss as well as a semantics study of terminology used to describe an overweight individual concluded that using the word fat elicits a negative reaction from people already critical of obesity.
+However, "obesity" was found in one study to be equally as undesirable as "fat" when considering language preferences of overweight individuals.

-Yet, "fat" is the preferred term within the fat acceptance movement.
+"Fat" is the preferred term within the fat acceptance movement.
 Fat activists have reclaimed the term as a neutral descriptor in order to work against the stigma typically associated with the term.
 In fact, many fat activists will censor the word "obesity" when tweeting or citing it as "ob*sity" due to its pathologizing nature.
-The word "obesity" directly stems from the latin word "obesus" which means "that has eaten itself fat".
-Fat activists will also use this latin definition to show stigma in the word "obese" itself, as it places blame on the individual for their state.
+The word "obesity" directly stems from the Latin word "obesus" which means "that has eaten itself fat".
+Fat activists will also use this Latin definition to show stigma in the word "obese" itself, as it places blame on the individual for their state.

-Fat activist Aubrey Gordon argues that "disavowing the term fat reinforces its negative meanings."
-Although studies have not been conducted among fat activists on preferred terminology, books such as What We Don't Talk About When We Talk About Fat, Happy Fat, Things No One Tells Fat Girls, and Fat!
-So? all have the word Fat in the title in a non-derogatory sense.
-Likewise, The National Association to Advance Fat Acceptance (NAAFA) was founded in 1969, with the descriptor of the community being "fat."